 Is the Straight Back German Shepherd Better?

-The German Shepherd with the straight back is definitely superior to the sloped back type.
-Why?
-It’s easy.
+The German Shepherd with a straight back is usually considered superior to the sloped back type as it affects their posture and movement.2

 Health benefits.